bact/sentimentdemo/tools/README.md

 # Tools

-Contains tools to help creating software bill of materials example here.
+This directory contains tools to help creating software bill of materials example in this repository.

 This is not part of the software package.